-OUTAD Alcohol Stove
+Outad Alcohol Stove

-Dimensions: 2.68 x 2.68 x 1.74 inches
+Dimensions: 2.68 x 2.68 x 1.74 in

-Specific Features: Aluminum base, brass stove, mesh carry bag
+Specific features: Aluminum base, brass stove, mesh carry bag

-Best Use: Backpacking, hiking, camping, hunting, cycling
+Best use: Backpacking, hiking, camping, hunting, cycling

-Description: The base of this OUTAD Alcohol Stove is incredibly stable, holding your pots and pans with ease while wind proofing your flame.
+Description: The base of this Outad Alcohol Stove is incredibly stable, holding your pots and pans with ease while wind proofing your flame.
 This allows your fuel to burn much more efficiently, so you can carry less and still stay well-fed.

 There are also four ventilation holes in the base, keeping the airflow at its optimum level.
-Included with the stove is a foldable ring that can be used to control the size and temperature of your flame, and when your finished cooking, it also doubles as a snuffer.
+Included with the stove is a foldable ring that can be used to control the size and temperature of your flame, and when you’re finished cooking, it also doubles as a snuffer.

 The OUTAD alcohol stove also comes with an O-ring cap which seals it perfectly, so you can pack it filled with fuel, reducing the need to carry extra bottles, and when you’re finished cooking, just close it up tight, saving the leftover alcohol for your next meal.

+OUTAD has a couple of outdoor stoves available, but this is the most compact model, and the only one that uses alcohol.
 The others all use butane, which means carrying extra tanks on every trip.
 The alcohol stove’s size and convenience make it a much better choice for those who prefer traveling light.

 BeGrit Portable Alcohol Spirit Stove

-Specific Features: Stainless steel construction
+Specific features: Stainless steel construction

-Best Use: Camping, backpacking, hiking, hunting, kitchen use
+Best use: Camping, backpacking, hiking, hunting, kitchen use

 Description: Not only is this handy alcohol stove perfect for those out in the wilderness, BeGrit Portable Alcohol Spirit Stove can also be used by those in need of a chaffing dish for at home gatherings, both indoor and out.

 The burner itself looks similar to a can of Sterno, with a small chimney on the top and an included lid.
-Together these help to keep the fuel from evaporating, as well as for snuffing the flame when finished cooking, though it does not screw on to carry fuel when traveling.
+Together, these help to keep the fuel from evaporating, as well as for snuffing the flame when finished cooking, though it does not screw on to carry fuel when traveling.